NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### last_step

 (int, or list of ints): The last possible action step, or list of last steps, from which one is chosen at random for each scene.
+This field will overwrite 'auto_last_step' if set.
 Default: none (unlimited)

 Simple Example: